IMPORTANT NOTICE REGARDING ADOPTIONS

 Pet adoption is a big commitment.
 We encourage you to spend considerable time thinking about and researching the type of pet most suitable to your family.
 Most breeds have their own characteristic traits and specific needs which need to be considered.
 Remember that some animals have lifespans of 20 years or more.

-Prospective adopters will meet the following requirements:
+Prospective adopters must meet the following requirements:

 - You must be at least 18 years old.